 Bishkek is a hub of nightclubs and bars where one can have an amazing nightlife experience.
 Also, there are bars popular within expats, where they gather to watch a football match and enjoy live music.
 There are different type places for every taste and the prices are quite affordable especially with the local beer products and snacks.
 Try the cold smoked fish with beer!
 The quality of internationally known drinks varies a lot and is better in the high end places.
 Lately shisha bars (tobacco for smoking in a hookah or bong, usually mixed with flavors such as mint) have been getting very popular.

-How to Get to Bishkek
+Travel to Bishkek

 There are many international flights to Bishkek.
 If you are coming from Western countries you may take Turkish Airlines flights through Istanbul taking about 5h 30m.
 Flights from Moscow with Aeroflot take about 4 hours.
 Due to large amount of Kyrgyz workers in Russia the other major cities are also well connected to Bishkek.